 Now put the following code in the "after post" block.
 I made the code with bootstrap styles and with the pages, categories and monthly archive I uses a one row / three columns layout and for the single post entries in a single row.
 You have to replace the text yourtheme with something that corresponds with the language domain of your own theme.

-If you also would like to have the author link you can add the following code (modify it fitting to your own situation):
+If you also would like to have the author link you can add the following code (modify it to your own situation):

 Step 4, create a new layout for your just created loop

+Duplicate (clone) your default layout to a new layout and edit this layout.
+First give it the name "Archive" to make it easy to find it back in your list with templates for your theme.
 Next add a new row in this layout, preferably as wide as possible, for it has to fit at least 3 columns with texts.
-In this row you add a WordPress Default loop element from the selections on the right.
+In this row you add a Wordpress Default loop element from the selections on the right.
 The only thing that you have to change in this loop is to set the layout to "Archive", corresponding with your just created Wonderloop loop (loops).
 Now save this layout.

-Step 5, create a new WordPress Archive page
+Step 5, create a new Wordpress Archive page

-With just a loop and a layout we have nothing to hang it in one of our WordPress menu's.
-Therefore you have to make a new page in WordPress called "Archive" or whatever you would like to call it.
+With just a loop and a layout we have nothing to hang it in one of our Wordpress menu's.
+Therefore you have to make a new page in Wordpress called "Archive" or whatever you would like to call it.
 Leave this page empty, except for the title.
 Now attach this page to the Archive layout.
 After that just save it (and publish it).

-Step 6, attach the Archive page to a WordPress menu
+Step 6, attach the Archive page to a Wordpress menu

-Now edit the menu in WordPress where you would like to attach the Archive page to.
+Now edit the menu in Wordpress where you would like to attach the Archive page to.
 Save the menu and your archive page should look something like this: